deoxxa/asciitable/README.md

   array.
 * _plusIntersections_ - enables using a `+` character at line intersections.
   Default is false.
 Or undefined.
 Whatever, default is "not enabled".
+* _skinny_ - trims the "hanging" characters used in the layout.
+Saves you two horizontal characters!

 Example
 -------